 WALKING IS NOT JUST ABOUT THE LEGS AND POSTURE IS NOT JUST ABOUT THE SPINE.

 The evolutionary journey from "early" to "modern" humans involved the progressive modification of body parts from earlier ancestral forms.
-A gradual remodelling of the skull, jaw, rib cage, spinal geometry and limbs occured over millions of years to produce the DEFINITIVE MORPHOLOGY of Homo Sapiens as a new species.
+A gradual remodelling of the skull, jaw, rib cage, spinal geometry and limbs occured over millions of years to produce the DEFINITIVE MORPHOLOGY of an emergent new species - Homo Sapiens.

 The survival of early humans depended upon their success as hunter gatherers and their ability to endure a nomadic lifestyle.
 Interestingly, BIPEDS are more efficient walkers than quadrupeds over long distances.
 Efficient POSTURE and LOCOMOTION were just as important in the evolution of modern humans as the development of big brains and language.

-Improved shock absorption and balance to negotiate gravitational forces from a vertical position were also integral to this quantum evolutionary leap.
+Improved shock absorption and balance to negotiate gravitational forces from a vertical position were integral to the quantum evolutionary leap from quadruped to biped.

 The precision grip enabled by our thumbs and the FORWARD ALIGNMENT OF OUR BIG TOES for efficient locomotion are uniquely human traits.